Union Half Marathon & Relay

 • Virtual Half Marathon

-All finishers receive a unique finisher's medal and a race t-shirt.
-The race is open to runners, walkers, and wheelchair athletes.
-Baby strollers are permitted but must start at the back.
-Well-behaved, leashed dogs are also allowed.
-Headphones are permitted, but participants are advised to remain aware of their surroundings.
+All participants who complete the event receive a unique finisher's medal and a race t-shirt.
+The event is timed by We Run Events using B-tags attached to race bibs.
+Runners, walkers, and wheelchair athletes are permitted.
+Baby strollers are allowed at the back of the starting pack, and leashed dogs are permitted.
+Headphones are allowed but participants are advised to stay alert.

-Packet pickup and late registration are available on race morning at the Visitor Center.
-The race is professionally timed using a bib-tag system, with results available after the event.
+Packet pickup and late registration occur at the Big Stone Gap Visitor's Center on the morning of the event.
 Visit the organization's website for the most recent information.

 Race information